nestordemeure/breviarium/data/readable.md

   * Suggestion: "Avoid tasks that offer little benefit or recognition but demand significant effort.
 Do not engage in time-consuming, useless tasks for anyone's sake."

 ### Acquiring Gravity

-Here are some passages that I believe require further work to improve readability and clarity for a contemporary audience:

 * "Do not easily make promises or concessions."
   * Problem: The meaning of "concessions" in this context is unclear.